Mackinac National Park

 The park grounds abutted Fort Mackinac, which continued to serve as a United States Army garrison during the operation of the park, as well as island geological features such as Arch Rock and Sugar Loaf.
-The fort's commander ran the park and federal troops served as park rangers, as at Yellowstone.
+The fort's commander ran the park and federal troops served as park caretakers, as at Yellowstone.
 The park had the authority to construct roads and trails and to lease small numbers of lots for buildings to offset its expenses, as no federal money was provided to run the park.
 The park lands also had to be available to the army for military training and in time of war.

 In 1895, the fort was decommissioned and, at the request of Michigan Governor John T. Rich, the park and fort was turned over to the State of Michigan, becoming Mackinac Island State Park, the first state park in Michigan.
 The park was established on the condition that it remain a state park or it would revert to the United States.
 This restriction caused a problem in the 1960s when the city proposed to lease land from the park for an expanded airport for the island.
 The lease to the city was ruled a non-park use but the park, on its own, expanded and continues to run the airport.